skriptble/reserve/README.md

 Even though these expensive systems handle the extra requirements, many of them are clunky and an eyesore to look at.
-The cheaper ones can be just as much of an eyesore.
+The cheaper ones can be just as much of an eyesore and they lack features.
 Additionally, these systems require special hardware or OS requirements, many of them that I've found only run on windows.
 This adds costs, makes it harder for smaller organizations to get started, and adds other costs like licensing.
 It's time for some change.
 It's time to build something we can throw on any hardware and scale it up later when we need to.
 We need a platform that we can use to reserve things.
 Not to reserve hotel rooms or lab equipment,